 The website even guarantees a very specific 7.3km of pure cherry blossom action in spring.

-That’s all for now but we can feel a ‘best train journeys in Japan’ list brewing after our next trip there.
+That’s all for now but I can feel a ‘best train journeys in Japan’ list brewing after our next trip there.
 Toot toot.

 Save and share: train-themed things to do in Japan for railfans

 If you found this blog post useful, why not hover over this image and pin to your Pinterest board?